 The Complii group has worked on integrating the various business units to drive synergies and cost savings as well as deliver an integrated offer working seamlessly from one business unit to another.

-We have been harmonising technologies and centralising certain functions and capabilities at group level to avoid duplication.
-A significant portion of our development activities have been classified as R&D activities which enabled the Group to again be the recipient of significant government grants for FY22 activities.
+We have been further harmonising technologies and upgrading products.
+A significant portion of our development activities have been classified as R&D activities which enabled the Group to again be the recipient of significant government grants for FY23 activities.